John Miles (musician)

 John Miles (born John Errington; 23 April 1949 – 5 December 2021) was an English rock singer, guitarist and keyboard player best known for his 1976 top 3 UK hit single "Music", which won an Ivor Novello Award, and his frequent appearances at Night of the Proms.
 He won the "Outstanding Musical Achievement" award at the 2017 Progressive Music Awards.
-He released 10 albums from 1976 to 1999 and was also a touring musician for Tina Turner from 1987 to 2009.
+He released 10 albums from 1976 to 1999 and was a touring musician for Tina Turner from 1987 to 2009.

 Early life

 Miles was born John Errington in Jarrow, County Durham, to Alec and Doris, attending St. Peters School before passing his eleven-plus exam and joining Jarrow Grammar School.
 While still a pupil at Jarrow Grammar School, Miles started guitar lessons in nearby Hebburn and was encouraged by his grammar school music teacher, Jimmy Joseph, to take up a career in music, but his first job after leaving school was making lavatory signs.
 Miles played in several local bands, including The John Miles Set, Derringers, The New Atlantians and The Urge before joining The Influence, which also included Paul Thompson, later the drummer with Roxy Music, and Vic Malcolm, later lead guitarist with Geordie.
 This outfit released the single "I Want to Live" (Orange Records, 1969).
 Following this, he formed The John Miles Set, with Bob Marshall and Dave Symonds before starting his solo career in 1971.

-In 1972 Billboard magazine reported on a new distribution agreement between Orange Records and the larger Pye Records label; "Orange, the label offshoot of the Orange recording studios, will release John Miles' "Come Away MeLinda"[sic] as its first record through Pye."
+In 1972 Billboard magazine reported on a new distribution agreement between Orange Records and the larger Pye Records label: "Orange, the label offshoot of the Orange recording studios, will release John Miles' 'Come Away MeLinda' [sic] as its first record through Pye."

 Other releases included those written by Australian writing duo Vanda & Young: "The World Belongs to Yesterday" (1972), "Yesterday Was Just the Beginning of My Life" (1972) and "One Minute Every Hour" (1973).
-It was while on a break on a Saturday stint at Peter Stringfellow's Leeds club that he first started writing what became "Music".
+It was while on a break on a Saturday stint at Peter Stringfellow's Leeds club that he started writing what became "Music".
 In 1972, the band appeared on the television series Opportunity Knocks.